August 18, 2021Open Enrollment

 - Core plans include assets such as medical, dental and vision benefits.
 They are the simplest form of plan, as employees can enroll or make changes without any restrictions.

 - Reimbursement plans include the FSA, HSA and Commuter benefits, each with differing forms elections.
 As the FSA requires new elections each year, the HSA has elections that carry over to the new plan year, and the commuter benefit requires an active election each year with a varying degree of allowed changes during the plan year.

 - Ancillary plans provide benefits for life, disability and critical illness, but come with restrictions such as providing evidence of insurability and withstanding additional waiting periods for pre-existing conditions.
 Employees must know which of these plans to apply for during the election process, and when to make the necessary changes that will enable them to gain the benefits that they require.

 Clearly communicating information and expectations around what they must do to successfully complete the process makes it easier for employees to secure the benefits that they really want while understanding and following the requirements, election rules and deadlines.

-To help you keep your HRIS running optimally and your OE process rolling along, Amanda and Kayla put together a brief but informative checklist.
-Keeping these important steps and choices top of mind can assist your quest to ensure that your company is staying on the path to OE success (this is not intended to be a full list of all steps required for OE):
+To help you keep your HRIS running optimally and your open enrollment process rolling along, Amanda and Kayla put together a brief but informative checklist.
+Keeping these important steps and choices top of mind can assist your quest to ensure that your company is staying on the path to open enrollment success (this is not intended to be a full list of all steps required for open enrollment):